linocks/sudoku_doc/README.md

 ![help.JPG](sudoku_images%2Fhelp.JPG)

 2. Save Button test: To test the functionality of the save button, I entered some numbers into the puzzle and saved the state of the game to file.
-The text based UI creates a backup directory in the root of the application and stores the saved state as sudoku_backup.txt.
-This is set by default to reduce the burden of selecting a location and file name when using the text based UI.
+The text-based UI creates a backup directory in the root of the application and stores the saved state as sudoku_backup.txt.
+This is set by default to reduce the burden of selecting a location and file name when using the text-based UI.

 For the GUI, you're prompted with a window that enables you to specify the file name and location you want to save to.

 The file is stored in the format below, where the * by the number indicates that the input needs to come from the user.
-This enables me to distinguish computer generated values from user inputs.
+This enables me to distinguish computer-generated values from user inputs.

 **Content of Saved file** <br/>
 4 -* 1 -* <br/>